 Saint-Gobain uses the GRI definition for significantly affected sources: water sources are significantly affected when the withdrawals represent more than 5% of the volume of the groundwater aquifer or river flow, or are made in an area recognized as being protected or threatened (classified river).
 In 2011, for the first time sites were asked if they are in one of these two situations regarding their withdrawals.
-We intend to make improvements in this area and ultimately produce a reliable metric for the entire scope of reporting.
+The Group intends to make improvements in this area and ultimately produce a reliable metric for the entire scope of reporting.

-In addition, The Water standard that was launched in January 2012 requires that a detailed environmental study must be available where water sources are significantly affected.
+In addition, the Water standard that was launched in January 2012 and is currently being implemented on 140 sites requires that a detailed environmental study must be available where water sources are significantly affected.

-Page: 2012-Water-8-Discharges
+Page: Water-8-Discharges

-Are you able to identify discharges of water from your operations by destination, by treatment method and by quality using standard effluent parameters?
+Are you able to identify discharges of water from your operations by destination, by treatment method and by quantity and quality using standard effluent parameters?